vbnmzxc9513/Detectron2_Mask-RCNN/README.md

 2.Set cfg.MODEL.WEIGHTS path to target ".pth" file.

+3.cfg.merge_from_file("./detectron2_repo/configs/COCO-InstanceSegmentation/mask_rcnn_X_101_32x8d_FPN_3x.yaml") Hyperparameters corresponding to the model you want to test.

-3.Use which line been command out in the bottom.
+4.Use which line been command out in the bottom.
 Read your own picture and predict.

+5.Finally, command python test.py.

+## Output the json to submission
+1.Find the "file.pth" in the output folder.

+2.Set cfg.MODEL.WEIGHTS path to target ".pth" file.

+3.cfg.merge_from_file("./detectron2_repo/configs/COCO-InstanceSegmentation/mask_rcnn_X_101_32x8d_FPN_3x.yaml") Hyperparameters corresponding to the model you want to test.

+5.Finally, command python submission_file.py.